You might have heard a lot about police scanners but have never really known what it is they do. Well, police scanners are nothing out-of-space.

 So you might have to manually tune your stereo system to find a new station in the new location you are currently in.
 The same is very applicable to police scanners.

-Have in mind that different police frequencies serve various purposes, so having this understanding will not only help you scan but let you know what channels you are aiming for at every point in time, so you don’t browse blindly.
+Keep in mind that different police frequencies serve various purposes, so having this understanding will not only help you scan but let you know what channels you are aiming for at every point in time, so you don’t browse blindly.

 Another exciting factor regarding the scanning of police frequencies is that specific frequencies will be dependent on your location as not all regions will have certain services listed.